Chinese doctor who raised early alarm over coronavirus dies; Beijing declares 'people's war'

 People were also desperate for face masks.
 The city of Dali, in southwestern Yunnan province, with only eight confirmed cases of the virus, was accused of intercepting a shipment of masks bound for a municipality with 400 cases.

-In the overwhelmed province of Hubei, of which Wuhan is the capital, authorities said they needed another 2,250 medical staff at least.
+In the overwhelmed province of Hubei, authorities said they needed another 2,250 medical staff at least.

 Around a nation unaccustomed to widespread working from home, the epidemic has forced millions of white-collar workers to get used to just that.